-All students seeking teacher certification must take the official Oral Proficiency Interview (OPI) given by the American Council on the Teaching of Foreign Languages (ACTFL).
+Hours in Professional Education: 34 Hours in Professional Education: 37 All students seeking teacher certification must take the official Oral All students seeking teacher Proficiency Interview (OPI) given by certification must take the official Oral the American Council on the Teaching Proficiency Interview (OPI) given by of Foreign Languages (ACTFL). the American Council on the Teaching of Foreign Languages (ACTFL).

 - 4.1 LTCY 421 has been identified as the education course used to meet new state mandates for improved literacy in middle and secondary courses. - 4.2 The new wording makes explicit that while the major without certification requires a minor, the major with certification does not. - 4.3 One set of Teacher Certification information in the catalog refers to all languages in which certification is available at WKU. - 5.
-Proposed term for implementation and special provisions (if applicable): Fall 2017 - 6.
+Proposed term for implementation and special provisions (if applicable): Next available - 6.
 Dates of prior committee approvals:

-Department of Modern Languages 2/14/2017 Potter College Curriculum Committee 2 March 2017 Professional Education Council (if applicable) Undergraduate Curriculum Committee 03/23/2017 University Senate
+Department of Modern Languages 2/14/2017

+Potter College Curriculum Committee 2 March 2017

+Professional Education Council (if applicable)

+Undergraduate Curriculum Committee

+University Senate

-Potter College of Arts & Letters Department of Modern Languages Proposal to Revise a Program (Consent)
+Potter College of Arts & Letters Department of Modern Languages Proposal to Revise a Program (Action Item)